Marine Bilge Pumps: The Ultimate Guide for Ships

 - Better at vertical pumping than centrifugal types

-- Can completely remove water from bilge wells
+- Can remove all water from bilge wells

 - Can install above bilge well